ilteris/dotfiles/README.md

 if at any time, you'd like to remove a submodule, remove it from the .gitmodules and then git rm --caches /vim/bundles/submodule and then usual deal.

+git config core.pager 'less -r'
+You can also use git config to setup pager to wrap when you do git diff

 don't forget to symlink the ftdetect dir for ultisnips. ln -s bundle/ultisnips/ftdetect/* ftdetect